top of page

 Day 10: Our fourth walk is in SPAIN, above the Atlantic coast

-This morning is all about taking it easy!
-Enjoy a lazy breakfast, catch up on your journal, tackle some laundry, stroll through the old town, or just unwind by the pool—it’s totally up to you.
-Our hotel sits on the site of a medieval castle, so you can also walk along the ancient battlements and soak in some jaw-dropping views over the harbor and ocean.
+Our hotel sits on the site of a medieval castle, so you can also walk along the ancient battlements and soak in some jaw-dropping views over the harbour and ocean.
 You might notice an unusual ship among the fishing boats and yachts—a replica of the caravel that brought back news of Columbus’s “discovery” in 1493.
 Just a little slice of history right here!

 -Today includes: minibus transfer Baiona-Pontevedra, with vehicle